What's OnSunday 25th June, 2017

 We order the sunshine, well most of the time, to complement the many attractions of a traditional county show.

 Every year the organisers put a tremendous amount of thought and effort into the attractions for you the public to enjoy.
-At the 2017 Show we have the marvellous J.C.
-Balls Digger Dance Team and the thrills of a Scurry Demonstration.
 So whether it’s the children, mums and dads, grannies and grandads – we are certain that you will have a day out to remember.

 Please Note: Credit/debit card payment facilities will be available on the gates.
 Entry to the showground is by pre-purchased tickets or payment on the gate via cash, credit/debit card.
 Some of our trade stand exhibitors may have card facilities but we can not guarantee this.